QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 > It won't always work.
 In such cases, simply click on "..." on a file, get the permalink, and append to it `#LX` <small>(line X)</small> or `#LX-LY` <small>(line X to line Y)</small>.

+#### ✍️Pages

+*Available at least on: GitHub*

+GitHub allow us to create a repository called after our username or an organization name.
+The [tutorial is here](https://pages.github.com/).
+The URL to access it is: `https://username.github.io/`.

+See [Jekyll](https://jekyllrb.com/docs/deployment/automated/) or [Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/) tutorials too.
 </div><div>

 #### ✍️CODEOWNERS